TABLE OF CONTENTS

 What Is Buy Now Pay Later (BNPL) Financing?

 At its core, buy now, pay later financing is similar to a loan.
-However, instead of putting down money upfront or making payments for years, a consumer can purchase something now with little or no money down, then pay off the balance which typically doesn’t accrue any interest.
+However, instead of putting down money upfront or making payments for years, a consumer can purchase something now with little or no money down and then pay off the balance, which typically doesn’t accrue any interest.

 How Does Buy Now Pay Later Work?

 Buy now, pay later financing—also called “point-of-sale loans”—integrates with your online shopping cart to allow consumers to purchase an item, take it home, and pay for it at a later date.
 While similar in nature to an interest-free loan, BNPL services are easier to qualify for than standard loans.
 Additionally, most BNPL lenders only do a soft credit pull, which does not impact your credit score.
 However, like a loan, making late payments can hurt your credit.

 - A customer makes a purchase at a participating business and chooses the buy now, pay later option at checkout.

 - Upon approval, the consumer makes a small downpayment or no downpayment.

 - The remaining balance, often interest-free, is paid off in several installments via debit or credit card, electronic funds transfer, or check.